margobra8/Caepy/README.md

 # caepy
-Caesar cipher encryption and decryption utility that runs in standalone python
+Caesar cipher encryption and decryption utility that runs in standalone python and .exe file